 Reading is not included in homework times.
 Reading with and listening to your child read is encouraged on a nightly basis.
-Homework is not issued to Primary School students over school holiday breaks.

 Failure to Complete Homework

 A note of explanation from a parent for incomplete homework is required.
 Regular completion of homework is expected from all students to revise content covered in class.
 Homework should not be excessive.
 If you feel homework is excessive for your child, please talk to your child's classroom teacher.
 Behaviour Notifications are not issued for homework related matters.